Damocles-fr/PPJF/README.md

 >   - Example (works for everything on my NAS mapped as `D:`):
 >     - `$path = $path -replace "\\share\\_MEDIA\\", "D:"`
 >   - The `\\share\\_MEDIA\\` part depends on your NAS setup (use PotPlayer “More info” to identify what needs replacing)
+>   - If you have other drives, do the same for them by adding lines below.
 >
 > </details>